Michael M. Ross | 2026 Publications

 Primes in Structured √x-Intervals and Density-One Quadratic Persistence

 Transfers the BFI dispersion framework from Jn to the family Jn(k) = (n2/k, (n+1)2/k); under a density-one weakening of the transferred hypothesis, the failure set has natural density zero for k ∈ {2, 3}.
-The Salié coherence available for the parent Jn is unavailable here.
+The quadratic-character structure available for the parent Jn, from its exact square centering, is weaker for these shifted centers.

 -